 Some of my absolute favourite hikes were Pico Ruivo in Madeira (Portugal), Adolf Munkel Trail in the Dolomites (Italy), Seebensee in Tiroler Zugspitz Arena (Austria), Val di Fumo in Trentino (Italy), Villingardalsfjall hike (Faroe Islands), and probably the most special of them all – a hike on a nameless trail near Rauðufossafjöll (Iceland).

 You can read about each of these hikes in the following articles:

 - Pico Ruivo – best hikes in Madeira.

-- Adolf Munkel Trail & Tre Cime di Lavaredo hike – the most beautiful hikes of the Dolomites.
+- Adolf Munkel Trail, Lago di Braies (Pragser Wildsee) & Tre Cime di Lavaredo hike – the most beautiful hikes of the Dolomites.